FieldMarshallVague/radix-mock-up/dev-test-thoughts.md

 try to visualise how the page will collapse responsively.

+## any obvious responsive issues?

+Not really, seems designed with mobile-first in mind.
+Not immediately clear how I'd do the hero collapse, but probably overlaid grids.

-which assets do I need to export?
+## which assets do I need to export?

 - are the pictures important?
 - assume so, since they would be in normal circumstances
 - export all separately and label them for each of the 4 sizes

-maybe just use Vue for the components?
+## maybe just use Vue for the components?

 - should be simple enough
 - seems like a good fit
   - i.e. simple use-case
   - easier to create dynamic list

-must haves:
+## must haves:

 - exact visuals
 - aria attributes / usual a11y decorators
 - device-specific/responsive images (via srcset etc.)
 - fully hosted

-nice-to-haves
+## nice-to-haves

 - radix fav-icon
 - theme switcher